Recollections of a Tour Made in Scotland, A. D. 1803: Use of a jaunting car

+Composition and publication

 Dorothy wrote the journal over a 20-month period starting in September 1803.
 "I had written it for the sake of Friends who could not be with us at the time".
-Her friends admired her Recollections and it soon began to circulate and talk of publication became inevitable.
-In 1822 Dorothy put together a more refined version, she had lost the original and it was completed from memory, but a publisher was never located.
+Her friends admired her Recollections, and it soon began to circulate in manuscript copies.
+Talk of publication became inevitable.
+In 1822, Dorothy put together a more refined version--she had lost the original and it was completed from memory--but a suitable publisher was never located.
 It would not be until 1874, nearly 20 years after her death in 1855, that John Campbell Shairp would publish it for the first time.
-It sold so well a second edition came soon after including one in the US.
-Then a third edition in 1894, and then another in 1897.
-In 1941 it was recognized again when Ernest de Selincourt published a new edition and deemed Recollections "one of the most delightful of all books of travel, and it is, undoubtedly her masterpiece".
+It sold so well a second edition came soon after, with others to follow, including one in the US: a third edition in 1894 and a fourth in 1897.
+In 1941, it was recognized again when Ernest de Selincourt published a new edition with his two-volume collection of Dorothy's journals and deemed Recollections "one of the most delightful of all books of travel, and it is, undoubtedly her masterpiece".
 In 1997 Yale University Press published an edition by Carol Kyros Walker which is a definitive edition with hundreds of photographs of Scotland, maps, footnotes and scholarly commentary.